About PRT

 Neurobehavioral History Forms

-Neurobehavioral Signs and Symptoms checklists (NEW 2024 forms available)
+Neurobehavioral Signs and Symptoms checklists

 The Neurobehavioral Signs and Symptoms checklists organize presenting concerns and compare them to past functioning.
 Thus, impaired prior functioning problems will not be mistaken for acquired deficits.
 Both adult and child forms include a section on possible over-reporting by presenting implausible symptoms.